 There are few important guidelines for finding an air freshener that is good for your cat.

 First, you should avoid adding fragrances to your house if possible, and instead use products that focus on removing bad odors and leaving no scent in their place.
 This is because fragrances, and the chemicals that cause them, can irritate your cat and cause allergic reactions.

 Second, if you must use a fragrance, you should only use all-natural products to produce the scent, because synthetic scented chemicals are more likely to be toxic to cats and other animals.

-And third, even when using an all-natural product, you must observe your pet for any signs of discomfort, erratic behavior, or allergies, and remove the scented product immediately if the cat has a bad reaction to your chosen fragrance.
+Third, even when using an all-natural product, you must observe your pet for any signs of discomfort, erratic behavior, or allergies, and remove the scented product immediately if the cat has a bad reaction to your chosen fragrance.